 Deeply passionate about the sea and travelling in general, Delphine has been sailing the world’s oceans for the past 20 years.
 Her interest in remote islands and small communities has down many different paths: biologist for the IPF (Institut Polaire Français), freelance journalist, writer and presenter of a series of TV documentaries and dog-sledding guide in Spitsbergen.
 Onboard PONANT ships, Delphine will share her passion for polar regions and the natural world with you.

 Interview with Delphine Aurès in Escales Magazine :Read more

 PONANT and NATIONAL GEOGRAPHIC, the ultimate combination

-From 2019, PONANT and NATIONAL GEOGRAPHIC will come together, bringing the spirited adventure traveller a unique opportunity to embark on a selection of new expedition cruises to some of the most intriguing and remote destinations on the planet.
+Since 2019, PONANT and NATIONAL GEOGRAPHIC have come together, bringing the spirited adventure traveller a unique opportunity to embark on a selection of new expedition cruises to some of the most intriguing and remote destinations on the planet.
 Together we’ll take you further than ever before.

 A passion for exploration

 PONANT and NATIONAL GEOGRAPHIC have collaborated on this selection of cruises based on our common values, with travelling as a way of understanding the world that surrounds us being a central tenet.
 This is at the heart of everything we do.

 Travel has been part of NATIONAL GEOGRAPHIC’s DNA ever since one January evening in 1888 when 33 explorers, scientists, academics and patrons gathered to found “a society for the increase and diffusion of geographical knowledge.”